Major and career exploration

 Talk to Others

 Talk to department faculty and academic advisors about the specifics of major programs.
 Department contact information can be found on each four-year plan.
-You can also talk with students in the majors you are interested in to learn about their experiences.
+You can also talk with students in the majors you are interested in—and watch this student video series "Why I Chose My Major?."
 The CSE Student Ambassadors offer a mentor program for first-year students.

 Student organizations offer several mentorship opportunities.
 For more information about student organizations, visit the CSE student groups webpage.